JenGar13/JKG-Elk-Stack-Project/README.md

 Metricbeat collects metrics from your systems and services and then ships them to the output that you specify, such as Elasticsearch or Logstash. it also helps you monitor your servers by collecting metrics from the system and services running on the server.

 The configuration details of each machine may be found below.
+The country regions have been listed as naming conventions on this project to make the virtual machines, virtual networks, load balancers, and network security groups easier to identify.

 | Name     | Function | IP Address | Operating System |
 |------------------------|---------------|---------------------|------------------|